labthings/picamerax/docs/api_array.rst

 API - Arrays
 ============

-.. module:: picamera.array
+.. module:: picamerax.array

-.. currentmodule:: picamera.array
+.. currentmodule:: picamerax.array

-The picamera library provides a set of classes designed to aid in construction of n-dimensional `numpy`_ arrays from camera output.
-In order to avoid adding a hard dependency on numpy to picamera, this module (:mod:`picamera.array`) is not automatically imported by the main picamera package and must be explicitly imported, e.g.::
+The picamerax library provides a set of classes designed to aid in construction of n-dimensional `numpy`_ arrays from camera output.
+In order to avoid adding a hard dependency on numpy to picamerax, this module (:mod:`picamerax.array`) is not automatically imported by the main picamerax package and must be explicitly imported, e.g.::

-    import picamera
+    import picamerax
-    import picamera.array
+    import picamerax.array

 .. _numpy: http://www.numpy.org/